hannotify/pattern-matching-small-enhancement-or-major-feature/sections/4-sealed-types-and-records.md

 note:

-Record patterns are also part of JEP 406.
+Record patterns are part of JEP 405.
 It will be the first installment of Java's support for deconstruction patterns.
-When this JEP becomes available (preview in Java 18) it will be restricted to record classes only.
-My guess is the language designers will use the feedback to this preview feature to further shape full support of deconstruction patterns.
+It is currently not known when it will become available.

 ---